astsu777/dwm/README.md

 * st (hard-coded terminal emulator)
 * trayer (optional, only if you want a system tray)
 * slock (optional, only if you want a lock screen)

-If you don't want to use custom emoji in the status bar, there is no need for package *libxft-bgra* (the standard *libxft* would suffice). *st* and *dmenu* are very recommended because those programs are hard-coded in my DWM configuration.
-Every option can be customized by modifying the *config.def.h* file.

 If you want a nice DMenu to be integrated, you can install [my custom build](https://github.com/astsu777/dmenu).
 You can also check out [my build of ST](https://github.com/astsu777/st) for a nice terminal emulator.
 Finally, [my build of *slock*](https://github.com/astsu777/slock) can be used as a nice lock screen.